COVID-19 Cover Update

 - Worldwide excluding USA, Canada, Mexico, and Caribbean

-This is an important thing to bear in mind when purchasing annual cover.
+This is an important thing to bear in mind when purchasing yearly travel cover.
 For example, you might have a trip planned to Europe in the coming weeks - but are you planning on travelling further afield later in the year?

 It’s therefore wise to have a good idea about where you plan on travelling to throughout the year before you purchase an annual multi-trip policy.